microsoft/hat/README.md

 # Function name

 The HAT format does not specify how functions should be named, but as an enhancement of the C programming language, it does not support function name overloading.
-In particular, the HAT format uses the function name to associate its C-style function declaration with its TOML metadata.
-If multiple functions share the same name, the mapping between declarations and their metadata become ambiguous.
+In particular, the HAT format replies on the function name to match a function declaration with its metadata.
+Therefore, if multiple functions were to share the same name, the mapping between declarations and metadata would become ambiguous.

 # How many files in a library?

 As mentioned above, a library in the HAT format includes a single `.lib` file.
 This file is just a standard C object file.
-In may situations, a single object file can contain code that targets different hardware instruction sets.
+In many situations, a single object file can contain code that targets different hardware instruction sets.
 For example, the file can contain a function that uses AVX512 instructions, another function that only uses AVX instructions, and a third function that makes do with SSE instructions.

-A library in the HAT format can contain multiple `.hat` files, just like multiple `.h` files can correspond to a single object file in C. Once constraint it that a `.hat` file can only contain declaration of functions compiled for the same target.
-This is because the metadata that describes the hardware target is given for an entire `.hat` file, and not per function.
-More generally, any metadata that is provided at the file level applies to all the functions declared in that file.
-This influences the number `.hat` files in the library.
+A library in the HAT format can contain multiple `.hat` files, just like multiple `.h` files can correspond to a single object file in C. However, each `.hat` file can only contain functions that are compiled for the same target.
+This is because the metadata that describes the hardware target is defined for an entire `.hat` file, and not per function.
+More generally, any metadata that is defined at the file level applies to all the functions declared in that file, which could influence how functions are split among different `.hat` files.

 # .hat file schema